Amr-Khaled-Ahmed/My-powerShell-configuration-7/README.md

 - Include comprehensive help documentation
 - Add error handling for all functions
 - Test on both Windows and Linux if possible
+- For Python tools, ensure they work with Python 3.6+

+### **Adding New Python Tools**
+1. Place your Python script in the `/python/` directory
+2. Update the PowerShell integration functions
+3. Include proper documentation
+4. Test the tool independently

 ## 📄 License